 Enticing in the beauty of Chandipur, the most adventurous way to explore the sea coast is to venture on a trek towards New Digha in West Bengal.
 You will enjoy a unique experience of walking along the panoramic landscape dotted with small villages, lined with casuarina trees, the white sandy beaches, and the sparkling blue waters.

 The best time to embark on this long but delightful trek is during the winters, November till March.

 The trek is covered in three days, initiating from Chandipur.
 If you are too adventurous and can withstand the journey with small breaks, then you can even complete the trek in two days.
 It’s advisable to start every day at 6:30 am in the morning when the weather is comfortably pleasant.
 Also, it will ensure arriving at the stop-over destinations early in the evening.
 Carry a good backpack with sufficient clothes, snacks, and water.
 Wear light clothes to stay comfortable since the journey is quite long.
 Keep your medicine box with you in case of an emergency.
 Wear proper shoes so that your feet don’t get tired.

-If you are travelling with any tour operator or a professional tourist guide, then many of the things are provided by them.
-But if you are travelling solo then ensure to carry a map to guide you through the journey.
+If you are traveling with any tour operator or a professional tourist guide, then many of the things are provided by them.
+But if you are traveling solo then ensure to carry a map to guide you through the journey.

 Certain paper-works like the state permits should be arranged before starting off for the trek.

 Day 1 : Chandipur to Kasafal